Public perceptions about climate change mitigation in British Columbia’s forest…

-M.V.
-Ramana of the UBC School of Public Policy and Global Affairs recently contributed an article to WIREs: Energy and Environment.
+George Hoberg of the UBC School of Public Policy and Global Affairs recently co-authored an article for Plos One.

 The Liu Institute for Global Issues is a core part of UBC’s vision to prepare students to become exceptional global citizens, promote the values of a civil and sustainable society, and conduct outstanding research to serve the people of British Columbia, Canada and the world.